Are the Daleks back in Doctor Who yet?

 Where my Daleks at?

-Let’s get real – they aren’t really benching the Daleks this year, right?
+Let’s get real – they aren’t really benching the Daleks, right?
 This must be a massive double bluff, a red herring, an extra layer of secrecy.
 They’re the Daleks – they’re part of the Doctor Who recipe.

 It’d be like bringing back Line of Duty without Ted Hastings’ weird colloquialisms, Game of Thrones without endless scenes of Kit Harington sulking, or doing a series of Poldark where Aidan Turner wears sensible outdoor clothing at all times.